2020 Coronavirus Outbreak: What you need to know

 Medicaid will cover telehealth services.
 Out-of-network doctors will also be covered when medically necessary.
 Prior authorization for COVID 19 testing is not required and there are no limits on medically necessary treatment for COVID 19.
 You may also be able to fill your prescriptions for an extended period of time.

-Governor Reynolds signed a proclamation suspending elective and nonessential medical and dental procedures until at least April 16, 2020.
+While Governor Reynolds signed a proclamation suspending elective and nonessential medical and dental procedures, doctors and dentists are now allowed to perform certain procedures as long as they have a sufficient supply of protective equipment.
 You should stay in touch with your medical provider regarding any procedure you are scheduled to have and what alternatives might be available.